 Hudson gets a decent biography with this well researched, even handed account.
-It tackles head on Hudson's sexuality - the thing that really distinguished him as a Hollywood star, especially the AIDs stuff - but does with compassion and footnotes, and also analyses his appeal and skill as an actor.
+It tackles head on Hudson's sexuality - the thing that really distinguished him as a Hollywood star, especially the AIDS stuff - but does with compassion and footnotes, and also analyses his appeal and skill as an actor.

-Hudson was one of the luckiest stars aroundibl - he was blessed with great looks, height and charm.
+Hudson was one of the luckiest stars around - he was blessed with great looks, height and charm.
 With no training or even stage experience, after a few years of bit parts he was a leading man, and a few years after that he was one of the biggest stars in the world.
 He remained a star in TV until the early 80s and a leading man all his life.

-His great gift was he could play a tough guy but be sensitive - he had a warmth lacking in say Jeff Chandler or Audie Murphy, other leading men at Universal.
+His great gift was he could play a tough guy but be sensitive - he had a warmth lacking in, say, Jeff Chandler or Audie Murphy, other leading men at Universal.
 He was more accessible and had more charisma than say Dale Robertson or Rory Calhoun.

 He was also lucky.
 Universal was a good studio to learn your trade at in the late 40s and early 50s - the standard of acting wasn't too high, they turned out a lot of potboilers.
 Ross Hunter came along at just the right time to put him in Magnificent Obsession then George Stevens put him in another league with Giant and Hunter and Day put him in Pillow Talk which led to half a decade of comedy hits.
 He was less popular in the late 60s - even sure fire stuff like teaming with John Wayne and doing an Alistair MacLean adaptation and Julie Andrews musical didn't work out - but he found new life doing McMillan and Wife.
 I was surprised how much theatre he did - including several musicals on the road.